m-ghasempr/DataHidingH264/Readme.txt

              DEFAULTCONFIGFILENAME.

   -f file
-             If an -f <config> parameter is present in the command line then this file is used to update the defaults of DEFAULTCONFIGFILENAME.
+             If an -f parameter is present in the command line then this file is used to update the defaults of DEFAULTCONFIGFILENAME.
              There can be more than one -f parameters present.